Naturalistic Approaches to Social Construction

 - Human Naturalism:

-- Nonanomalism: Human beings and their products (e.g. culture or society) are natural objects within the world that science explains.
+- Nonanomalism: Human beings and their products (e.g. culture or society) are natural things within the world that science explains.
 They are not metaphysically anomalous.

 - Methodological Naturalism: In studying human nature, human culture, and social life, the methods of the natural sciences are to be employed.